blidarescub/Basic_OS/README.md

 **Version:** 1.1 (http://semver.org/).<br>
 **Website:** http://exetwezz.8nio.com/ (loads long).

 This is the **Basic OS**.
-The goal of the OS is to show programmers what does a simple OS look like (its features).
+The goal of the OS is to show programmers what does a simple OS look like and show its main features.
-It contain things such as GDT, IDT, paging, and others.

-Also read [TODO.md](https://github.com/ExeTwezz/Basic_OS/blob/master/TODO.md) to see the goal of the Basic OS and what things are implemented and what are not yet.
+To see what things will be in the next release, read [TODO.md](https://github.com/ExeTwezz/Basic_OS/blob/master/TODO.md).

 Building.
 =========